California (CIF) Sac-Joaquin Section high school baseball playoff brackets, matchups (5/5/2025)

-California (CIF) Sac-Joaquin Section high school baseball playoff complete results, brackets, matchups (5/22/2025)
+Franklin downs St. Mary's for D1 title; California (CIF) Sac-Joaquin Section high school baseball playoff complete

-The Sac-Joaquin Section does a fantastic job of spreading out its baseball championships.
+The Sac-Joaquin Section finished off a wonderful week of championship games with three more doozies on Friday, highlighted by Franklin's 4-3 triumph over defending champion and state-ranked St. Mary's in the D1 finals.

 See complete brackets here